Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 You already know about default imports.
 Importing with `{}` is how we import named exports.
 That lets us get multiple things from the same file.
 You'll see the export side in Step 2.

+Don't worry about the missing `DataHandling` file.
+It's coming soon.

 {format: javascript, line-numbers: false, caption: "Initiate data loading in App.js"}
 ```
 // src/App.js